Isa-git/EscapeRoom/README.md

     b. then if the Repository is listed on the right side you can just choose that one<br>
     c. otherwise go to repository "EscapeRoom", click the button Clone or Download and copy the link listed there<br>
        https://github.com/Isa-git/EscapeRoom.git<br>
-    d. and paste the Link into input field "Enter a repository URL..."
+    d. and paste the Link into input field "Enter a repository URL..."<br><br>

  To Work with Unity